top of page

 It is all gone now, a burned victim of the carelessness and negligence of construction workers far from my home of thoughts.
 And I’m left with an enduring presence of loss.
 Why is it still in me after three years?

 Life, or being alive, apart from self-organized chemistry, escapes our commonly accepted definitions.
 We often adopt one as we go through it and according to our needs or circumstances.
-Looking at it in the context of other lives might warrant a better understanding, forming more meaningful relationships with Life itself.
-In that place, I understood that all life’s survival chances are far from easy to maintain.

 bottom of page